justsvykas/Turing_College/README.md

 In this part I experimented with Git during which I created repository [Kevin Cookie Factory](https://github.com/justsvykas/KevinCookieCompany) in which I played around with Git locally and then created cloud repository in Github.

 ### Part 4
 In this part we are required to solve some of [HackerRank](https://www.hackerrank.com/) exercises.
-I dont like coding enviroment in HackerRank website so I code locally and then paste the code there.
+I dont like coding enviroment in HackerRank website so for more hard exercises I code locally and then paste the code there.
 Given the opportunity I decided to practice my git skills and also push the code in this repository.
-The exercises are as follows:
+The exercises which I solved locally are as follows:

+- [Matrix Script](https://www.hackerrank.com/challenges/matrix-script/problem).
+My solution is here